Javokhir12/Javokhir12/README.md

 - 👋 Hi, I’m Javokhir Rajabboev :)
 - 👀 I’m interested in LoL!
 - 🌱 I’m currently learning React-TypeScript.
-- 📫 Contact me on Telegram @r3duce, on Linkedin @ linkedin.com/in/javokhir-rajabboev url.
+- 📫 Contact me on Telegram @r3duce, on Linkedin: linkedin.com/in/javokhir-rajabboev.

 <!---
 Javokhir12/Javokhir12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.